cu-mkp/sandbox/docs/sp23_fan_ruilin_final-project_flesh-color.md

 African descent.
-The lack of official data, however, does not imply that an African diaspora did not exist before this date.[^1] Scholars such as Imitiaz Habib have done tremendous work to comb through the English archives and unearth traces of black life on the British isles.[^2] Though no comparable work has been done on materials in French, France, like England, also maintained connections with Spain and Portugal, two early slave-trading nations that cemented the practice of race-based
+The lack of official data, however, does not imply that an African diaspora did not exist before this date.[^1] Scholars such as Imitiaz Habib have done tremendous work to comb through the English archives and unearth traces of Black life on the British isles.[^2] Though no comparable work has been done on materials in French, France, like England, also maintained connections with Spain and Portugal, two early slave-trading nations that cemented the practice of race-based